RedRiotTank/WorldWideTrade/README.md

 The bulk of the container architecture is built around the backend architecture, since the client side (minecraft servers) will not necessarily be under our control (we could create a minecraft server container, but I consider it inappropriate to force the client to do so).

-The architecture has the different Dockerfiles differentiated, which provides scalability to the application, and the entire construction is unified in a single [compose.yml](https://github.com/RedRiotTank/wwtapi/blob/master/compose.yml).
+The architecture has the different Dockerfiles differentiated, which provides scalability to the application, and the entire construction is unified in a single [compose.yml](https://github.com/RedRiotTank/wwtapi/blob/master/compose.yml) (Check it since it is completely committed to be self-explanatory).
 The logging system is made using an EFK stack.

 The containers are the following: